Adam-Etyang/terminal.browse/README.md

 ## Things done on 28th June 2024:
 - Fixed the input issue by using the `input()` function to take input from the user.

+## Things done on 29th June 2024:
+- Began on the fetching layer